 The best OCR software currently on the market is without doubt the Abbyy Finereader.
 There are more variants for this software, depending on what your application is.
 There is for example the Flexicapture, which is probably the best form recognition currently available on the market.
 It automates a lot of tasks, from capturing, sorting and even the manual correction can be automated.

 For more advanced users, with larger volumes, you can use the Abbyy Recognition Server.
 This is focused mainly on productivity and should be used for mass digitization only.
 It can be used on smaller projects, but its high price does not make sense unless you are processing huge amounts of data.
+Or, you can use an OCR api, which is used to create text formats or it extracts data in your own developed software.

 Other software is currently available, such as omnipage ultimate or Adobe Acrobat PRO.
 Both have good ocr accuracy and inteligent character recognition.
 Also, most software out there offer included image preprocessing, which is good to have.
+They can both convert pdf scanned files to ocr texts.

 Image preprocessing is a feature which you either include in your workflow for scanned images before the OCR, or you rely on the OCR software to do its magic.
 Image files are not created equal, therefore you will have to clean them before OCR, to improve the recognition accuracy.
 This is especially important for handwriting recognition.